Ram Pride. It’s a way of life at Colorado State.

 A 30+ year tradition, Cans Around the Oval is now the largest single-day food drive in Larimer County.
 CSU and the surrounding community dedicate an entire month to come together and raise awareness of hunger issues and to encourage food donations.
 Volunteers round up and drop off canned food donations to the Larimer County Food Bank on a specified collection day each year.

 #6: Rocky Mountain Showdown

-This annual football game between the Colorado State Rams and in-state rival University of Colorado Buffaloes began in 1893.
-For many years, the game alternated locations between Fort Collins and Boulder.
-However, since 1998, the game has been played in Denver at Mile High Stadium.
+This time-honored football game between the Colorado State Rams and in-state rival University of Colorado Buffaloes began in 1893.
+For many years, the game alternated locations between Fort Collins and Boulder and then was played in Denver at Mile High Stadium.
+Games will be on and off in the near future with the next match-up scheduled to be played in Boulder in 2023.
 The winner of the game receives a year’s worth of bragging rights, as well as the Centennial Cup.

 #7: The Old Main Bell

 The story of the Old Main Bell is remarkable.

 Installed in the Old Main building in the heart of campus in 1910, it was stolen in 1919 by at least four men who are still unknown.
 They quickly feared being caught and buried the bell on a farm outside of town.
 The bell didn’t move for over 50 years and only select members of a CSU fraternity knew of its location.